davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

-Things are looking pretty good!
-Well, this whole failover thing was quite the diversion, but now we have fault-tolerant distributed variables.
-Time to pack up and go home.
+This is looking pretty good!
+This whole failover thing was quite the diversion, but now that we have a working failover scheme, we have managed to fix our single-leader distributed variable algorithm, and finally invented distributed variables.

 Right?

 ## Split-Brain

 Alas, outright crashes are not the only way nodes in a distributed system can fault.
-In the scheme of things, crashes are one of the simpler ways a node can fail; other kinds of faults are much more insidious.
+In the scheme of things, crashes are one of the cleaner ways a node can fail; other kinds of faults are much more insidious.
 Let's try our algorithm on one of those.

 Wind back to the point where every node was healthy and node $1$ was still the leader: